WINNEBAGO-BOONE FARM BUREAU FOUNDATION ANNOUNCES SCHOLARSHIP WINNERS

 Gary Shedd Memorial Scholarship

-• Tyler lee of Durand will be a sophomore at Lake Land College in the fall.
-He is majoring in Animal Science and Beef Production.
-Tyler is the son of Scott and Casey Lee.
+• Tyler Lee (Durand), junior at Western Illinois University, is majoring in Animal Science and Beef Production.
+He is the son of Scott and Casey Lee.

 Foundation Scholarships

-• Dellana Muck of Caledonia will be a sophomore at South Dakota State University in the fall.
-She is majoring in Agronomy.
-Dellana is the daughter of Dale and Suzette Muck.
+• Dellana Muck (Caledonia), junior at South Dakota State University, is majoring in Agronomy and Ag Business.
+She is the daughter of Dale and Suzette Muck.

-• Emma Walberg of Belvidere will be a sophomore at Judson University in the fall.
-She is majoring in Agriculture Business.
-Emma is the daughter of Thomas and Pamela Walberg.
+• Emma Walberg (Belvidere), junior at Judson University, is majoring in Agriculture Business.
+She is the daughter of Thomas and Pamela Walberg.

 We want to congratulate each of the scholarship recipients and wish them the very best as they pursue their degrees.
 The Winnebago-Boone Farm Bureau Foundation is proud to be able to assist these students with their college education.